dvfrancis/hi-lo-card-game/README.md

 ## Overview

-Higher-or-lower is a deceptively simple card game where the player has to decide if the next card (in a short sequence of cards) is higher or lower than the card currently displayed.
+Higher-or-lower is a deceptively simple card game where the player has to decide if the next face-down card (in a short sequence of cards) is higher or lower than the current face-up card.

-The player places a wager on whether or not they can guess the next card correctly until they either guess all cards (from a standard pack of 52 cards) correctly, or they lose their wager and have to start again.
-The game ends when all cards have been played, or the player has used up all of their points.
+The player places a wager on whether or not they can guess the next card correctly until they either guess all cards (from a standard pack of 52 cards) correctly, or they lose their wager and have to start again; the game ends when all cards have been played, or the player has used up all of their points.

-In the UK, higher-or-lower was the basis for the popular 1980s game show [Play Your Cards Right](https://en.wikipedia.org/wiki/Play_Your_Cards_Right#:~:text=Learn%20about%20the%20British%20television%20game), where contestants answered questions and guessed a longer sequence of cards than that typically used in the classic higher-or-lower card game.
+In the UK, higher-or-lower was the basis for the popular 1980s television game show [Play Your Cards Right](https://en.wikipedia.org/wiki/Play_Your_Cards_Right#:~:text=Learn%20about%20the%20British%20television%20game), where contestants answered questions to guess a longer sequence of cards than that typically used in the classic higher-or-lower card game.

 ### Gameplay Variations

 #### Hi-Lo Classic

-- The dealer uses a standard 52-card deck and deals one card face up and the other face down.
+- The dealer uses a standard 52-card deck and deals one card face up and one card face down.
+- The player places a wager on the outcome before making their decision.
-- Based on the initial card, the player must guess whether the face-down card is higher or lower.
+- Based on the face-up card, the player must guess whether the face-down card is higher or lower.
-- A correct guess win points, while an incorrect guess reduces a player's points by the amount wagered.
+- A correct guess wins the wager, while an incorrect guess reduces a player's points by the amount wagered.

-There are several variations of the basic games that are included in the gameplay of this website:
+The following variations are included in the website's gameplay:

 #### Hi-Lo Switch

-- The player have three cards dealt to them and must correctly guess whether the next card will be higher or lower than the previous one.
+- The player has three cards dealt to them and must correctly guess whether the next face-down card will be higher or lower than the previous face-up card.
-- A player can decide whether to replace the base card.
+- A player can decide whether to replace the first card.
-- A player can only collect their winnings if they correctly guess all three cards.
+- A player can only collect their winnings if they correctly guess all three cards sequentially.
-- After successfully guessing all three, the player can continue betting with their winnings.

 #### Hi-Lo Premium

 - Players are offered more options than just the single higher or lower wager.
-- They can place a wager on a tie so that, if the next card matches the value of the first card, they will win more points.
+- They can place a wager on a tie so that, if the face-down card matches the value of the face-up card, they win more points.
-- There are also better odds for betting on the appearance of groups of cards, or even specific ones.
-- They can also place a wager on which suit the next card will be.
+- There are also increasingly better odds when placing a wager on the appearance of a specific card, a groups of cards, or what the suit of the face-down card will be.

 ### Site Preview